 “What did you do to him now?” asked Andrew.

-“We visited my brother, Miro, today,” he said.
+“We visited my brother, Miro, today,” Sam said, his eyes smiling.
 “Teddy was supposed to go with us but was a no-show, so we went without him.”

-Andrew sensed a history between Radeki and Tadeusz, as memories of Cyril and Niko’s idiot French on his first night here brought a smile to his face.
+Andrew knew there was history between Radeki and Tadeusz, recalling Cyril and Niko’s idiot French on his first night here.

 Samil grabbed a ginger ale from the fridge.